-Scripture Burrito Documentation¶
+Scripture Burrito Specification¶

 Scripture Burrito is a standard for exchanging Bible translation projects between tools.
 At the core is a metadata file — the burrito — that describes every file in a project: what it contains, what part of Scripture it covers, and what role it plays.
 The same burrito can be stored as a zip file, a directory, a GitHub repository, a database, or delivered via API.